 2. Nurse licensure compact status

-Texas is also attractive for travel nurses because it’s one of 29 enhanced Nurse Licensure Compact (eNLC) states.
+Texas is also attractive for travel nurses because it’s an enhanced Nurse Licensure Compact (eNLC) state.
 The eNLC is a multi-state nursing licensing agreement that allows nurses to practice in participating states without having to apply for a new license each time.
 The multi-state license makes practicing across state borders more affordable and convenient, and helps remove the cumbersome expenses and paperwork involved in securing multiple licenses.

 3. Best places to live